 Immediately after an ultrasound scan

 An ultrasound scan usually takes around 20 to 40 minutes, depending on the type of examination.
-After the procedure, the technologist will give you paper towels (or something similar) to wipe off the gel.
+After the procedure, the sonographer will give you paper towels (or something similar) to wipe off the gel.
 You can then get dressed.
 The results of the ultrasound scan are usually sent to your doctor, so you will have to make a follow-up appointment with them to get the results.

 Most ultrasound scans are non-invasive and the procedure does not involve the use of ionising radiation such as x-rays.
 Ultrasound scans for pregnant women are now considered routine in Australia.